fieldtrip/website/workshop/toolkit2020.md

 Besides the main Zoom session there will be multiple breakout rooms, one room dedicated to each participant.
 If you require one-on-one help from one of the tutors or you would like to have a discussion with other participants you can contact them via Slack and invite them to join you in your breakout room.
 During the hands-on sessions you will be granted Co-host rights which will allow you to move freely between rooms.
 You don’t have to stay in your own room, you can also move to another breakout room to join a fellow participant (e.g., a colleague) that is working on similar data.
 We will practice the breakout rooms in advance.

 Next to Zoom you should also monitor the session-specific channel in Slack.
 This is the place where you can communicate with fellow toolkit participants, the FieldTrip organizers and tutors.
 You can post questions in the channel or ask for one-on-one help in Zoom.
-You can identify tutors on Slack through their status which will be set to “🤓 tutor”
+You can identify tutors on Slack through their status which will be set to "🤓 tutor".

 When the hands-on session comes to an end, we will close all breakout rooms and gather in the main Zoom room for a Q&A and wrap-up session.